From kisses and handshakes to bows and nose rubs, we explain greeting customs around the world to help you avoid faux pas in your new home country.

 A peck (or two) on the cheek

-Kissing on the cheek is a common greeting in many cultures, particularly in Europe and Latin America.
+Kissing on the cheek is common greeting etiquette in many cultures, particularly in Europe and Latin America.
 However, each country has its own unique way of doing it.
 People in Mexico and Colombia, for example, believe that one kiss is sufficient.
 In Italy, Hungary, and Brazil, on the other hand, a kiss on each cheek is preferable.
 And if you happen to find yourself in Ecuador, you might notice that women are greeted with a single kiss, and only on their right cheek.

 Speaking of the ladies, when greeting a woman in countries like Poland, Austria, Hungary, Romania, and Slovakia, a kiss on the hand is seen as the perfect way to go.
 This is not only seen as expressing affection, but also respect – and they say romance is dead.